Activate a project

 --set-channel

-Switches to the given update channel, eg. ‘release’.--set-version
+Switches to the given update channel, eg. ‘release’.Checkout the given project and setup its runtime

 Usage